-No. There are no resit examinations in August.
-You must take the re-assessments in the next academic year.
-If you are successful in meeting the progression requirements after the December and April/May diets you will be invited to return in Summer 2024 to undertake your MSc project work.
+You will usually be required to resit the examinations in August and will not undertake the project work in the summer.
+If you are successful in meeting the progression requirements after the August 2025 reassessment diet, you will be normally be invited to return in September 2025 to undertake your MSc project work.